suffolklibraries/lgc/content/collections/events/art-space-pottery-clay-workshop.md

     content:
       -
         type: text
-        text: 'In this six-week series at Gainsborough Community Library, participants will have the opportunity to explore two historic printmaking techniques - cyanotype and lino print.
-Printmaking artist Sarah Nkugwa will be joining the sessions on 25 March and 20 May.'
+        text: 'In this six-week series at Great Cornard Library, participants will have the opportunity to explore making with clay.
+Ceramicist Rachel Kurdynowska will be joining the sessions on 26 March and 21 May.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'All materials are provided, and snacks too!'
   -
     type: paragraph
     content: